marsfan/marsfan/README.md

 # Gabriel R.
 B.S. in Electrical Engineering \
 Systems Engineer for Astronautics Corporation of America. \
-All statements made under this account are solely my own, and do not reflect those Astronautics.
+All statements made under this account are solely my own, and thus not as a representitive of Astronautics Corporation of America

 ## Current Projects